Religion and drugs: Alcohol

 For example, as part of the ganachakra tsok ritual (as well as Homa, abhisheka and sometimes drubchen) some Tibetan Buddhists and Bönpos have been known to ingest small amounts of grain alcohol (called amrit or amrita) as an offering.
 If a member is an alcoholic, or for some other reason does not wish to partake in the drinking of the alcoholic offering, then he or she may dip a finger in the alcohol and then flick it three times as part of the ceremony.

-Amrita is also possibly the same as, or at least in some sense a conceptual derivative of the ancient Hindu soma.
-(The latter which historians often equate with Amanita muscaria or other Amanita psychoactive fungi.)
+Amrita is also possibly the same as, or at least in some sense a conceptual derivative of the ancient Hindu soma (the latter historians often equate with Amanita muscaria or other Amanita psychoactive fungi).
 Crowley (1996) states:

 "Undoubtedly, the striking parallels between "The legend about Chakdor" and the Hindu legend of the origin of soma show that the Buddhist amrita and the Hindu soma were at one time understood to be identical.
 Moreover, the principal property of amrita is, to this day, perceived by Buddhists as being a species of inebriation, however symbolically this inebriation may be interpreted.
 Why else would beer (Tibetan chhang, "barley beer") be used by yogins as a symbolic substitute for amrita [Ardussi]?
 Conversely, why else would the term bDud.rTsi be used as a poetic synonym for beer?

 Conversely, in Tibetan and Sherpa lore there is a story about a monk who came across a woman who told him that he must either: